7 effective ways to stop workplace stress

 4. Don’t over-assign/over-commit

 This is one is simple, yet we’re all still guilty of it due to our competitive mentality.
 If you’re a manager, don’t over-assign.
 Know what your employees can handle by first asking and then observing.
 Start slow with new employees and work up to a comfortable workload.
 If you’re an employee, don’t over-commit to tasks you’re not sure you can handle.
 Know the length tasks take you and learn to say “no” when you feel it will compromise your work quality or peace.

 5. Be clear about expectations and goals

-Managers, one of the biggest sources of stress for your employees is unclear expectations.
+Managers, one of the biggest sources of workplace stress for your employees is unclear expectations.
 When your reaction is unpredictable, people get uneasy – to put it simply.
 Being clear about what you expect in even the smallest tasks can help alleviate the uncertainty that causes stress.
 Even when you’re clear about goals and expectations for yourself and write them down, you’re 42% more likely to accomplish them.
 Accomplishment always alleviates stress.

 6. Have lunch out

 Any environment for too long itself can have adverse effects.
 Getting lunch or going out as a group can help you bond with your team members, whilst taking a break from the same scene.
 When coworkers feel more connected, there’s less likely to be tension and problems in the workplace.
 With less tension and a more personal connection, the office environment feels lighter.
 Even if just you take 30 minutes off, a change of scenery resets your mood.

 7. Stop the email harassment

-One of the very little things I didn’t realize was such a source of stress for me was my email.
+One of the very little things I didn’t realize was such a source of workplace stress for me was my email.
 Like a lot of professionals, I have about 6 accounts open on my desktop or phone that are constantly going off and reminding me of something else to worry about.
 Now, I just set aside two times per day to check them and turn all notifications off.
 Nothing that urgent would be in the digital ‘snail mail’ anyway.